Turkey is building its own larger version of the Pentagon which spans 135 million square feet and will be home to around 15,000 people | ExBulletin

 “We will establish here a structure which will frighten our enemies with its position and give confidence to our friends,” Erdogan said at the inauguration ceremony, by Nikkei.

-The ceremony took place on the occasion of the 99th anniversary of Victory Day, an occasion in Turkey marking one of its main battles in its war of independence in the 1920s.
+The ceremony took place on the 99th anniversary of Victory Day, an occasion in Turkey marking one of its main battles in its war for independence in the 1920s.

-The Crescent Star is the latest in Erdogan’s mission to increase Turkey’s military power, with the aim of increasing its popularity ahead of the 2023 elections as the country faces increasing inflation, floods and forest fires.
-Turkey has focused on its local production of weapons and war equipment, developing drones with payloads designed to compete with the American Reaper air strike drone, as well as his design and construction of warships.
+The Crescent Star is the latest in Erdogan’s mission to increase Turkey’s military might, aiming to bolster its popularity ahead of the 2023 election as the country faces rising inflation, floods and forest fires.
+Turkey has focused on its local production of weapons and war equipment, developing drones with payloads designed to compete with the US Reaper air strike drone, as well as designing and building its own ships. of war.

 President Erdogan’s communications office did not immediately respond to Insider’s request for comment.